cheers023/RushiaModSpritesAndConfig/README.md

 ## Download link:
 Rushia Mod v1.1.6 - (See latest release for updated version.)
 Note: There will be no game bundled for this update.
-Kindly download any previous version first before download the latest release version.
+Kindly download any previous version first before downloading the latest release version.

 ## Previous Version:
 - Version 1.1.55: